gcallah/BookReviews/holston.md

-A curious phenomenon noted by Holston is the tendency of writers in the deliberative tradtion to regard the current moral pluralism exhibited in a country such as the US (where, for instance, some people consider abortion to be murder, while others consider it simply healthcare) is a result of an irreversible jump into "modernity."
+A curious phenomenon noted by Holston is the tendency of writers in the deliberative tradtion to regard the current moral pluralism exhibited in a country such as the US (where, for instance, some people consider abortion to be murder, while others consider it simply healthcare) as a result of an irreversible jump into "modernity."
 For instance, Habermas claims "Modernity sees itself cast back upon itself without any possibility of escape" (quoted on 165).
 What is strange about these claims is that the collapse of a civilizational consensus into pluralism happened before, when the Greco-Roman pagan worldview fell apart and we had the huge proliferation of cults around the Roman